syntheaetlproject/thehealthstream-synthea-etl/Reporting/README.md

 1. Download and install Power BI Desktop from:
      https://powerbi.microsoft.com/desktop/
-2. Open Power BI and sign in with your Microsoft account.
+2. Then open Power BI and sign in with your Microsoft account.

 ---